60% of household dust comes from outdoors.

 How To Stop Indoor Dust From Causing A Scene

-There are 2 ways of reducing incoming dust: prevention and filtration.
+There are two ways of reducing incoming dust: prevention and filtration.
 If you notice some places are dustier than others, it’s good to acknowledge that and find out what is causing it.
-Below are a couple of ways you can tackle the high dust accumulation in a home.
+Below are a couple of ways to tackle the high dust accumulation in a home.

 - Make sure all air ducts are in excellent condition – Air ducts seal may be damaged or worn out over the years.
 A hole in an air duct may suck in dust from crawlspace, attic, between walls or basement and blow the dirty air to other parts of your home.
 Hire a heating specialist to repair any damaged air duct.

-- Clean thoroughly starting from top to bottom – That way we can vacuum out the dust that has fallen to the ground.
+- Clean thoroughly starting from top to bottom – That way, we can vacuum out the dust that has fallen to the ground.
 Focus on hard to reach places like ceiling fan, lighting, top shelf, back of the electronic, bottom of a cabinet.
-For furniture and floors, go with a HEPA vacuum cleaner that can capture microscopic particles that normal vacuum couldn’t.
+For furniture and floors, go with a HEPA vacuum cleaner to capture microscopic particles that a normal vacuum couldn’t.
 For places that are hard to reach, use a damp rag or cloth and wipe out all the settled dust.
 Finish it up by mopping the floor.
 No matter which method you go for, avoid using feather dust as it pushes settled dust from one place to another.
 Wear a mask if you are hyperallergic to dust.

 - Place an air purifier on the dustiest room – Air purifier can prevent airborne dust from settling down and forming into a bigger clump of dust.
 You will need to leave the dust air purifier on 24×7 though as dust will continuously flow by.
-By pulling the air in, the pre-filter and HEPA filter will trap all dust contaminants into its filtration leaving only purified air out.
+The pre-filter and HEPA filter will trap all dust contaminants into its filtration by pulling the air in, leaving only purified air out.